SCAR/distant/.github/ISSUE_TEMPLATE/contribute-a-new-data-set.md

 To suggest a new data set, please provide the data as well as some minimal metadata.

-1. Please check the existing issues list at  https://github.com/SCAR/distant/issues?q= first to make sure that this dataset has not already been considered.
+1. Please check the existing issues list (including closed issues) at https://github.com/SCAR/distant/issues?q=is%3Aissue to make sure that this dataset has not already been considered.

 2. If the data files are already publicly available, provide the link below.
 Otherwise, data files can be attached to this issue.